Strengthened Hardness for Approximating Minimum Unique Game and Small Set Expansion: Conjectures on Unbalanced k-CSP

 We can prove that Conjecture 3 implies Conjecture 4 similarly as proof of Theorem 1.

-\begin{theorem} Conjecture 3 implies Conjecture 4. \end{theorem} \begin{proof} We assume a clause in $\phi$ is satisfied, either it has all the $k$ literals satisfied, or it has at least $k/2$ literals unsatisfied.

-We rewrite a formula of $\beta$-balanced Max $C$ to a formula of $\beta$-balanced Max k-AND.
+\begin{theorem} Conjecture 3 implies Conjecture 4. \end{theorem} \begin{proof} We rewrite a formula of $\beta$-balanced Max $C$ to a formula of $\beta$-balanced Max k-AND.
 If the formula of Max $C$ is random, then the formula of Max 3-AND is also random.
-If the formula of Max $C$ $\phi$ is $1-\epsilon$ satisfiable by $\gamma$-biased assignments, we show in the following that at least $1-2\alpha-\epsilon$ fraction of clauses in $\phi$ have all the $k$ literals satisfied.
+If the formula of Max $C$ $\phi$ is $1-\epsilon$ satisfiable by $\gamma$-biased assignments, we show in the following that at least $1-2\beta\diamond\gamma-\epsilon$ fraction of clauses in $\phi$ have all the $k$ literals satisfied.

 On average, each positive literal has $k(1-\beta)\Delta$ appearance in $\phi$, and each negative literal has $k\beta\Delta$ appearance in $\phi$.
 When $\Delta$ is large enough, standard bounds on large deviations show that with high probability, all but an $\epsilon$ fraction of the occurrences of positive literals correspond to positive literals that appear between $(k(1-\beta)\pm\epsilon)\Delta$ times in $\phi$, and all but an $\epsilon$ fraction of the occurrences of negative literals correspond to negative literals that appear between $(k\beta\pm\epsilon)\Delta$ times in $\phi$.